 What is The Power of the Mind?

 Few people would disagree that the power of the mind is immense but what powers does the mind actually have?
 Our mind is aware of its surroundings as well as being self-aware.
 Our minds can solve problems and create, as well as learn.
-Our mind can be our greatest ally if we take charge of it and use it to serve us, or our worst nightmare if we let it run rampant and succumb to thoughts that don’t serve us, it can be our worst nightmare.
+If we take charge of it and use it to serve us, our mind can be our greatest ally.
+But If we let it run rampant and succumb to thoughts that don’t serve us, it can be our worst nightmare.